Consultation has now closed

 - Rothbury Community Hospital – Option Appraisal against the three E

-The consultation will extend over a 12 week period from 31 January to 25 April 2017.
+The consultation extended over a 12 week period from 31 January to 25 April 2017.

 We are planning to be in a position to make a decision on the way forward by summer 2017.
 The decision will be made in public and any reports will be available here.
 We will make sure that the decision is communicated widely.